kad99kev/kad99kev.github.io/src/data/experience/awards/index.md

 date: "2015-05-06T23:46:37.121Z"
 category: Extra-Curriculum
 tags: ['Hackathons', 'Competitions']
-image: "./blog-image.jpg"
+image: "./KJAward.jpeg"
-description: "This section describes the various competitions I have won during my undergradute studies."
+description: "This section describes the various competitions I have won during my undergradute studies.
+The picture is me holding the trophy our college football team won at a tournment :D"
 ---

 ---